 - When it puts its leg forward, move your finger up and to the other side of it.

 - Your parrot will likely end up on its back, trying to follow your finger.

 - When the parrot is on its back, give it a treat.

-Your bird probably won’t love this right away.
+Your parrot probably won’t love this right away.
 After all, as prey animals, parrots are averse to being on their back.
-However, rewarding your bird with a treat will teach it that the behavior is:
+However, rewarding your parrot with a treat will teach it that the behavior is:

 If you want, you can even turn your finger into a little gun and use that as a sign for it to play dead.
 However, not everyone loves the idea of this.